 The first of the 3 Ps in our Principles of saddle fit is Position.
 The shape of the tree is designed to match the shape of the horse's back when it is sitting in the proper place.
 If the saddle is sitting in another position on the back, the shapes will no longer match.
 If the shapes don't match, you will have high pressure spots (Poking - Principle #2) and places where there is no contact to help distribute the Pressure (Principle #3).
 This means that most of what the saddle and tree makers do to ensure proper fit for the horse is thrown out the window when the rider places and holds the saddle in the wrong position.
+(For those of you who prefer videos to reading, here is a comprehensive video about the proper position.
+And here is the quick and easy version.

 A western saddle tree is designed to fit right behind the shoulder blades of the horse in what is often called the “wither pocket” area.
 To a lot of people, this appears to be too far back, but that is only because they are used to seeing malpositioned saddles.
 Unfortunately, positioning the saddle according to rigging position so the cinch hangs vertical fairly close behind the elbow is a very common practice.
 This often puts the saddle too far forward with the bar on the shoulder blade itself, but since it "looks right" to people used to seeing saddles positioned that way, they tighten the breast collar to hold it in what they think is the "right place" - and in doing so harm their horse.